/v1/evals routes. In Local, you keep datasets as JSONL files alongside your prompts, write eval functions in code, and run experiments from the CLI.

 Query datasets, experiments, runs, and prompt execution logs through the REST API, or from an IDE agent via theagentmark-mcp MCP server.
 Use either to build custom reporting, export evaluation results to external tools, or integrate experiment data into CI/CD pipelines.

 /v1/* wire contract.
-A small number of routes are environment-specific — see API reference → Available endpoints for the Where column.
+A small number of routes are environment-specific.
+See the Where column in API reference → Available endpoints.

 Next steps